Home » Repurposed Furniture » Shutters Repurposed into Bookshelf

 Voila!
 Screws are in, and they pulled the top right down.

-The shutter shelf is made up of 3 1x6’s butted together with pocket holes in order to make 3 boards into one shelf.
+The shutter shelf comprises three 1x6s butted together with pocket holes to make three boards into one shelf.
 I found a new way to use my quick clamps.
-It can be quite challenging building alone.
+It can be pretty challenging building alone.
 I could use an extra pair of hands sometimes.

 I made sure the shelf was level.
-The clamps were really handy to help hold the shelf in place.
-While the clamps held the shelf in place, I screwed the shelves to the shutters using pocket holes I drilled into the ends of each shelf. (if you don’t have a Kreg Jig, you can use cleats to hold your shelves)
+The clamps were convenient to help hold the shelf in place.
+While the clamps held the shelf in place, I screwed the shelves to the shutters using pocket holes I drilled into the ends of each shelf.
+(If you don’t have a Kreg Jig, you can use cleats to hold your shelves.)

 How to attach shelves to repurposed shutters bookcase

-In this picture I am getting ready to install the bottom shelf.
-I used this Combination Square to make sure the shelf was the same measurement all the way around.
+In this picture, I am getting ready to install the bottom shelf.
+I used this Combination Square to make sure the shelf was the exact measurement all the way around.
 This is one of the handiest tools I have.

 I filled all the (pocket) holes with spackling.
 The shelves are attached on the left front/back, middle, right back/front.
-The middle shelf is attached all the way around due to the fact that the shutter is solid in the middle.
+The middle shelf is attached all around because the shutter is solid in the middle.

-Here you can see what I mean.
-Without the pocket holes, I would have had to make “cleats” to run all the way around the bottom of all the shelves to “rest” on.
+Here, you can see what I mean.
+Without the pocket holes, I would have had to make “cleats” to run around the bottom of all the shelves to “rest” on.
 I installed crown molding on the top.

-Then, I sanded all of the patching, and prepared the bookshelf for painting.
+Then, I sanded all the patching and prepared the bookshelf for painting.
 I used a paint sprayer.
 You will love using a Finish Max paint sprayer.

 After many coats of paint.